 Noncitizen Voting Is Easy

 The United States does not currently issue any general-use document intended to confirm both identity and citizenship.
 While a U.S. passport may be used for both these purposes, it is a travel document.
-Most people seek a passport when planning a trip and only a relatively small proportion of the population holds a passport at any given time.
-9
+Most people seek a passport when planning a trip and only a relatively small proportion of the population holds a passport at any given time.[xii]

-As a result, the preferred form of documentary identification in the United States is the drivers’ license.
-Drivers’ licenses are issued by the states, pursuant to a widely varying body of state-specific laws and regulations.
-Currently, twelve states and the District of Columbia allow illegal aliens to obtain a drivers’ license.10
+As a result, the preferred form of documentary identification in the United States is the driver’s license.
+Driver’s licenses are issued by the states, pursuant to a widely varying body of state-specific laws and regulations.
+Currently, 15 states and the District of Columbia allow illegal aliens to obtain a driver’s license.[xiii]

-Congress attempted to address these issues with the Real ID Act, enacted May 11 2005, which established standards for state-issued licenses and other identity documents – including verification of immigration status.
-However, only 24 states and territories are currently compliant.11 Many of the allegedly compliant states have continued issuing licenses and state ID cards to illegal aliens and short-term visitors.12 Others – such as Delaware Utah – have continued to issue “driving privilege cards” or other non-license documents.13
+Congress attempted to address these issues with the Real ID Act, enacted May 11, 2005, which established standards for state-issued licenses and other identity documents – including verification of immigration status.
+While 48 states[xiv] are indeed compliant, many of the allegedly compliant states have continued issuing licenses and state ID cards to illegal aliens and short-term visitors.[xv]
+Others – such as Delaware and Utah – have continued to issue “driving privilege cards” or other non-license documents.[xvi]

 The intentions behind the Real ID Act also continue to be thwarted by certain provisions of the NVRA.
 These provisions, known as the “Motor-Voter Law,” require state departments of motor vehicles to act as voter registration proxies.
 The information supplied by license applicants doubles as voter registration information and the registration process has become nearly automatic.
-Because so many states continue to issue driver’s licenses to noncitizens, it is relatively easy for aliens to commit voter fraud through the Motor-Voter system.
+Because so many states continue to issue drivers’ licenses to noncitizens, it is relatively easy for aliens to commit voter fraud through the Motor-Voter system.
 When renewing a driver’s license by mail, they simply check the boxes indicating that they wish to be registered as voters and affirming that they are a U.S. citizen.
 Most often, they are added to the voter rolls without any attempt to verify the applicant’s citizenship.